lidofinance/lido-otc-seller/README.md

 - `BENEFICIARY` Beneficiary address.
 This address will be recipient of all filled exchange orders.
 Also it has rights to cancel non filled yet orders.
 - `MAX_MARGIN` max allowed spot price margin from ChainLink price feed on order settle moment.
 - `CONST_PRICE` constant token conversion price.
-It can be set when no price feed for pair exists, so in this case PRICE_FEED should be set in zero address.
-Otherwise CONST_PRICE should be set in zero.
+It can be set when no price feed for pair exists, so in this case PRICE_FEED should be set to zero address.
+Otherwise CONST_PRICE should be set to zero.

 Example content of `otc_seller_config.py`: